 Having a fire extinguisher doesn't increase your chances of having a fire!
 Carrying naloxone doesn't mean you're a user or going to use, it just means you're prepared for an emergency.

-We offer so much more than just syringes.
+People who use drugs can access so much more than just syringes

-We are a place for judgement free health care.
+QCHR is a place for judgement free health care and offers:

-We have free naloxone and overdose reversal and response training.
+Free naloxone and overdose reversal and response training

 Free testing for HIV, Hepatitis C and more.

-We have a wide variety of injection supplies, wound care, and information on how to properly care for your body and veins.
+And a wide variety of safer consumption supplies, safer sex supplies, wound care, and information on how to properly care for your body and veins

 Legal protection for our participants.
 Syringes and other injection supplies, are protected by law (GSM 90-133.27 ) For more information, go to NC DHHS:Safer Syringe Initiative.

 QCHR is always seeking support to sustain program operations & services.

 If you would like to help, please contact Angela Allen of Center for Prevention Services or you can donate online following the directions on our Donation page.